aimms/how-to/Articles/585/585-Python-client.rst

 #.  ``http://localhost::{port}/api/v1/{service}``

     This will run the task in AIMMS Developer on the machine of the end-user.
+    The apiKey header should not be used when using localhost for the AIMMS service.

 #.  ``https://{cloud}.aimms.cloud/pro-api/v1/{app}/{ver}/{service}``

     This will run the task in the AIMMS Cloud.
+    An apiKey header is required for using an AIMMS service via the AIMMS Cloud.
+    See https://documentation.aimms.com/cloud/rest-api.html#api-keys-and-scopes to obtain an apiKey.

 In :doc:`Develop, Test, and Deploy a Service<../585/585-develop-service>` it is discussed how to make the service available locally and in an AIMMS Cloud.